 What is an Old-Fashioned Donut?

 Well, these are…but that’s probably not very helpful.
 An old-fashioned donut is one that’s leavened with non-yeast agents, like baking powder and baking soda.
-The result is a (pleasantly) dense crumb with an almost cake-like consistency, rather than they fluffy, more bread-like consistency of a traditional yeast donut.
+The result is a (pleasantly) dense crumb with an almost cake-like consistency, rather than the fluffy, more bread-like consistency of a traditional yeast donut.
 They’re sometimes also called cake donuts.
 It’s not uncommon for them to have sour cream in them (these ones do!), but it’s not required.
-Sour cream will just gives a great flavor and texture.
+Sour cream will just give a great flavor and texture.

 Tips for Successful and Safe Donut Frying without a Deep Fryer

 - First of all, I beg, beseech, and implore you to be very careful when frying.
 Oil burns are no joke.